 We welcome all students, researchers and professionals with an interest in STEM to join us for a relaxed evening of talks and lively discussions!

 THIS IS A FREE EVENT

-ALL are welcome to come to this FREE event.
+ALL are welcome to attend this FREE ONLINE event.